algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Client-Communication.md

 You simple cannot leave a tank half empty/full.
 In other words if you are mixing 3 tanks of 500 hectoliters they have to go into a 1500 hectoliters tanks, there is no other solution.
 1,2 -> 3,4,5 (tank 1 plus 2 going to 3,4 and 5) is one step.
 Then you could have 3,4 -> 1 (you can reuse empty tanks if they are of the right size).

+## Monday, June 5, 2023
+Léo CHARTIER `09:51`
+> Hello Franck,
+While reading my notes of our meeting, I realized I used two words “unused” and “waste”.
+I wanted to clarify whether they meant the same to you of if you differentiate those.
+Thank you.

+Franck JEANNIN `14:55`
+> Hello, they are different.
+Unused means it can be used another year or to make another Champagne.
+Wasted is when oxydation occurs.
+For obvious reasons, unused is much better than wasted.

+Léo CHARTIER `14:59`
+> But since we are to always move full tanks to empty tanks, how could oxydation occur?
+Are we to be able to have partially filled tanks containing wine that cannot be used anymore?

+Franck JEANNIN `15:06`
+> You could decide to waste some wine in order to get closer to the formula.
+Let's say (very simplistic case) you have a full tank of 50hl of wine 1 and one of 100hl of wine 2.
+Let's assume the formula is 50%wine 1 + 50%wine 2 and you have an empty tank of 100hl (tank 3).
+You can do 1,2 => 3.
+The result will match the formula perfectly but you will waste 50hl of wine 2 (oxidating in tank 2).
+The user might think it is a better option that getting 150hl of 33%wine1+66%wine2 which is far from the formula.

+Léo CHARTIER `15:09`
+> Alright that does clarify things up.
+We will try to make the program flexible to accommodate the user’s wishes.
+Thank you very much for your time.
+Have a nice day.